boyeoon/commit-translator/README.md

     }
     ```

-- Replace `/path/to/your/translate.py` with the actual path to the script.
+- Change the `/path/to/your/translate.py` part to the absolute path of the cloned repository.

 #### 5.1 (Optional)